mautic/mautic-documentation/pages/07.Channels/02.Emails/01.Managing emails/docs.en.md

 - `{webview_url}` - Creates a URL to the webview page which can be used in a link's href attribute.
 - `{tracking_pixel}` - Creates a 1 pixel image that allows to track email open.

+Since Mautic 3.1, a plain-text version of emails will be created when sent if one is not provided during the creation process.

 ### Contact token modifiers